NeuroTechX/learn.neurotechedu.com/pages/introtobci.md

 **Lower clinical risk**

-The electrode arrays doesn’t need to penetrate into the cortex, which makes it safer than invasive recording (Leuthardt et al., 2004)
+The electrode arrays doesn’t need to penetrate into the cortex, which makes it safer than invasive recording [(4)](#references)

 **Higher amplitude**